airbnb/okreplay/src/docs/index.md

 `sslSupport`
 : if set to `true` the Betamax proxy will also intercept HTTPS traffic.

+`sslSocketFactory`
+: the instance of `org.apache.http.conn.ssl.SSLSocketFactory` that the Betamax proxy will use to connect to the target when using HTTPS.
+By default Betamax will use its own socket factory with a self-signed certificate but if you are connecting to a server that has more stringent security requirements or needs SSL authentication you can override this.

 If you have a file called `BetamaxConfig.groovy` or `betamax.properties` somewhere in your classpath it will be picked up by the `Recorder` class.

 ### Example _BetamaxConfig.groovy_ script